 Fishing in Alaska in July is when the rivers swell with large runs of Red and King Salmon, but with that comes the peak of tourist season.
 Besides salmon, the Kenai River offers a sneaky peak time for Rainbow Trout that can rival the quality and quantity of peak fall trout fishing.

 The continued low returns of Kings ( ~ 20,000 - 30,000 Kings on the Kenai) is keeping our focus on Red Salmon.
 Our reasoning helps keep King salmon in the river and enables them to spawn while our clients are having an action-packed day catching several Red Salmon.
 With this focus in mind, you'll yield more poundage of fish for the freezer than a day spent hunting Kings.
 For us its a win/win for the resource and our clients!

-Mid July is when the second run of Red Salmon starts to appear on the Kenai River.
-This is the larger run of Reds and can consist of more than one million fish.
+Mid-July is when the second run of Red Salmon starts to appear on the Kenai River.
+This run of Reds can consist of more than one million fish.
 Typically we'll be catching Reds that weigh in between nine and thirteen pounds on the Middle Kenai.
 These fish are a lot of fun to catch, as they are full of energy and offer a challenging fight.

 The Alaskan summer peaks in July.
 Long days continue, with daytime temperatures reaching a very comfortable 80˚F (27˚C).

 The forests have reached their fullest and the wildlife is making the best of the fat days of July.
-On the Kenai Peninsula , both black and brown bears are busy getting fish of their own in between snacking on local berries.
-Moose graze continuously on the abundance of greenery to nourish their newborn calves and eagles can be seen in nearly every corner of the Kenai Peninsula , on the prowl for fresh fish.
+On the Kenai Peninsula, both black and brown bears are busy getting fish of their own in between snacking on local berries.
+Moose graze continuously on the abundance of greenery to nourish their newborn calves.
+Eagles on the prowl for fresh fish can be seen in nearly every corner of the Kenai Peninsula.

 The Kenai Peninsula offers all of Alaska’s bounty.